yash-sharma1/docs-site/docs/smart-chain/wallet/metamask.md

-# Use Metamask For Binance Smart Chain
+# Use MetaMask For Binance Smart Chain

 !!!
 Tip
-    You may encounter a network configuration issue in recent release of MetaMask, Please go to "Upgrade" section for solution
+    You may encounter a network configuration issue in recent releases of MetaMask, Please go to "Upgrade" section for solution

 ## What is it?